Babies in Art Special

 The Expulsion of the Money-Changers circa 1480 – 1500 Attributed to: Master of the Kress Epiphany, Dutch

-Jesus has gone into the future and entered into a Gothic style church.
-He is angry at the commerce he sees all round him.
+Jesus has gone into the future and entered into a Gothic-style church.
+He is angry at the commerce he sees all around him.
 The church is filled with concerned merchants fearful of the whip that Jesus is brandishing.
 Jesus with his free hand is knocking over a table of money.
-There is a crafty blonde man baby is making a grab for some flying cash.
+There is a crafty blonde man-baby is making a grab for some flying cash.
 A Ram looks suggestively at the viewer.
-There is also banking baby that is raising his fist in anger at Jesus’s attack on his trading floor.
-He looks like the Love child of Chucky from the Childs Play movie and Chuckie from the Rugrats cartoon.
+There is also a banking baby that is raising his fist in anger at Jesus’s attack on his trading floor.
+He looks like the lovechild of Chucky from the Childs Play movie and Chuckie from the Rugrats cartoon.